LinuxSuRen/open-source-best-practice/README-en.md

 ## Why?
 Why do I want to write the "Open-source Best Practice"?

-For thoese people who wants to try to participant in an open-source project, they usually feel confused about where get started.
+Those who want to participate in an open-source project generally feel confused about where to get started.
 Hopefully, this practice can help more people.
 I believe that you can improve yourself no matter you're a normal developer or even not.

-You can find the guides about this from serval places, such as ["Open Source Guides"](https://opensource.guide) which was written by [GitHub](https://github.com/).
+You can find the guides about this from several places, such as ["Open Source Guides"](https://opensource.guide) which GitHub wrote.
 So, what's the difference between them?
-Open-source is not just open your code base, more important part is the collabration with other contributors, and how to do it.
-I'll try to explain it from the practice aspect.
+Open-source is not just open your code base.
+The more important part is the collaboration with other contributors and how to do it.

+To make a difference, I'll try to explain it from the practice aspect.

 ## Get started
 Please read the project README carefully, and the process in the CONTRIBUTION.

 In the early days of a new project, especially in an unfamiliar field, here are some ways to help you contribute to an open-source project.
 * Document contributions, this is a very effective way to learn about a project.
 Usually, we can fix typos, punctuation, grammatical errors, broken links, and so on as we read the document.
-* good-first-issue, for projects that want to receive more contributions, the tag will be added to issues that are easy to fix.
+* Good-first-issue, for projects that want to receive more contributions, the tag will be added to issues that are easy to fix.

 ## Issues
 Common Misunderstanding: